Contrary to what one might think, the European Convention on Human Rights is not a standard of the European Union.

 The Convention for the Protection of Human Rights and Fundamental Freedoms, commonly known as the European Convention on Human Rights (or ECHR), is an international treaty signed by the member states of the Council of Europe on November 4, 1950.

 The Council of Europe is not a body of the European Union unlike the Council of the European Union and the European Council… you have to be very vigilant!

 Section 2.1.
 No direct application

-As we have indicated for the european union law, the ECHR is not directly applicable in the world of patent, that it is for a classic European patent, a unitary patent, that the JUB is competent or not.
+As we indicated for the european union law, the ECHR does not apply directly in the patent world, whether for a classic European patent, a unitary patent, whether the JUB is competent or not.

 Section 2.2.
 Indirect application?

 However, the EPO can fully recognize certain general principles of law common to all member states (D11 / 91).

 The European Convention for the Protection of Human Rights contains rules which express general principles of law common to the member states of the European Patent Organization.
 Such rules should therefore be considered as part of the legal system of this Organization and be observed by all its bodies.